-With rooms designed by the flamboyant French interior designer Jacques Garcia, this highly luxurious boutique hotel will provide the city with an exciting new destination for the business community and tourists.
+With rooms designed by the flamboyant French interior designer Jacques Garcia, this highly luxurious boutique hotel provides London with an exciting destination for the business community and tourists.

-Converted from a former Baptist Church, the project involves refurbishment of a five storey Grade II listed building, including a vertical extension to provide an additional two floors and the renovation of the original chapel into a multi-purpose space for conferences and weddings.
-The hotel will also accommodate 41 suites, a restaurant, banqueting suite and library.
+Converted from a former Baptist church, the project involved refurbishment of a five-storey grade II-listed building, including a vertical extension to provide an additional two floors, and the renovation of the original chapel into a multi-purpose space for conferences and weddings.
+McLaren also carried out the internal fit out.
+The hotel offers 41 suites, a restaurant, banqueting suite and library.

-The project will take place over two phases.
-Phase one involves the structural and building fabric construction and phase two, the hotel fit out.
+The project took place over two phases.
+Phase one involved the structural and building fabric construction and phase two the hotel fit out.

-Fixtures and fittings will include dark wood paneling and upholstery in sumptuous fabrics of deep rich colours and elaborate patterns.
-A major feature of the fit out includes a spectacular chandelier ornately decorated with amber coloured birds (a recurring theme throughout the hotel) that rise centrally through the renovated original staircase.
+Fixtures and fittings include dark wood panelling and upholstery in sumptuous fabrics of deep rich colours and elaborate patterns.
+A major feature of the fit out is a spectacular chandelier, ornately decorated with amber-coloured birds (a recurring theme throughout the hotel), that rises through the renovated original staircase.